 Assessment of existing town water supplies has indicated that the use of town water is expected to have minimal impacts to existing groundwater resources.
+Water will be sourced in in consultation with Councils, Landholders and the Department of Resources.

 The exception to this includes the proposed construction camps at Pentland and near Selwyn Substation, where other existing bores may be required, or water will need to be carted to the camps.
 Approvals to access and take water from existing bores may be required under the Water Act 2000 and/or Planning Act 2016 and will be obtained if required.